Security and Microsoft Teams

-- Be advised that there may be multiple tokens issued which you may see if tracing your network traffic.
-This includes Skype tokens you might see in traces while looking at chat and audio traffic.
+- There may be multiple tokens issued which you may see if tracing your network traffic.
+Including Skype tokens you might see in traces while looking at chat and audio traffic.

 - Teams uses industry-standard protocols for user authentication, wherever possible.

 The next sections discuss some of these core technologies.